JOh2809/CS1151-A2/README.md

 # CS1151-A2

-This project reinforces the fundamentals of Python programming while applying algebraic. problem-solving in a real-world context.
-It emphasizes readable formatting, basic user input, and mathematical operations.
-The program also includes three test cases:
+ PURPOSE OF THIS PROGRAM:
-(1) one using assigned input values,
+ This program prompts the user to enter the coordinates of two points (x1, y1) and (x2, y2).
-(2) one using custom inputs,
+ Based on the last digit of my UMD ID (which is 9), the program calculates the y-intercept (b) of the line that passes through the two points.
+It first calculates the slope (m) using the standard slope formula, then computes the y-intercept using the formula: b = y1 - m * x1.
-(3) and an edge case to validate its robustness.
+The program then displays the slope-intercept form of the line: y = mx + b.

 KEY CONCEPTS USED IN THIS PROJECT:
  - User Input
  - Arithmetic Calculations
  - Conditional Logic (Edge Case)